SebasF1349/LB-Chess-Extension/README.md

 ## The End of the Game

-The extension recognises all the possible ends of a game, except draw offers (can be added in a future release if requested).
+The extension recognizes all the possible ends of a game, except draw offers (can be added in a future release if requested).
 In case of mate, stalemate, repetition or 50 moves rules, it will show a screen message in the ChessAlerts text source.

 # Miscellaneous